rjsaidi/Welcome-to-MATH-217/README.md

 # Welcome-to-MATH-217
 Welcome to Statistics for Scientists.
 This site will include course materials, resources, and assignments.

+**For those interested in using these course materials, feel free to contact me to gain access to a syllabus, chapter quizzes (and solutions), exams, and the course project.**

 ## Course Resources
 Resources that may be used throughout the MATH 217 course